- My Price Ancestors, an Impenetrable, Impervious Brick Wall Line. 52 Ancestors, Week 21: Brick Wall

 Tag Archives: Indiana

-Five of My Grandfather’s Siblings – All Broken Branches.
+Eight of My Grandfather’s Siblings – All Broken Branches.
 Premature Death, Never Able to Bloom and Grow into Adulthood.
 52 Ancestors, Week 25: Broken Branch.

 The 52 Ancestors writing theme this week is Broken Branch.
 This is the meaning of a broken tree or broken tree branch in family trees and on headstones; a tree represents life, a broken tree, or a broken branch, symbolizes death, or … Continue reading